 We rely primarily on trade secret, contract, copyright, trademark and patent law to protect our proprietary technology.
 It is possible that third parties may copy or otherwise obtain and use our proprietary technology without authorization or otherwise infringe on our rights.
 We may not be able to successfully pursue claims for infringement that interfere with our ability to use our technology, website or other relevant intellectual property or have adverse impact on our brand.
 We cannot assure you that any of our intellectual property rights would not be challenged, invalidated or circumvented, or such intellectual property will be sufficient to provide us with competitive advantages.
 In addition, other parties may misappropriate our intellectual property rights, which would cause us to suffer economic or reputational damages.
 Because of the rapid pace of technological change, nor can we assure you that all of our proprietary technologies and similar intellectual property will be patented in a timely or cost-effective manner, or at all.
-Furthermore, parts of our business rely on technologies developed or licensed by other parties, or co-developed with other parties, and we may not be able to obtain or continue to obtain licenses and technologies from these other parties on reasonable terms, or at all.
+Furthermore, parts of our business rely on technologies from these other parties on reasonable terms, or at all.